How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: The bias-corrected CD test

-Finally, for the $CD_{W^{+}}$ test to have power it is also necessary to show that $\Delta_{nT}$ diverges in $n$ and $T$ sufficiently fast under alternative hypotheses of interest, namely spatial or network dependence.
-Later in the paper, we provide some Monte Carlo evidence on this issue, which indicates $\Delta_{nT}$ need not diverge sufficiently fast and can cause the $CD_{W^{+} }$ test to suffer from low power against spatial or network alternatives.
-Our Monte Carlo experiments also show that the issue of over-rejection of $CD_{W^{+}}$ when $n>>T$ prevails when the errors are chi-squared distributed and the moment condition in Assumption 1 of JR is met.
+\cite{juodis2022incidental} apply the CD test to a panel regression model with latent factors, assuming that all the factors are strong.
+They show in that case $CD=O_{p}\left( \sqrt{T}\right) $, and its use will lead to gross over-rejection of the null of error cross-sectional independence.
+To deal with the over-rejection problem, these authors propose a randomized CD test, CD$_{W+}$.
+However, as shown in Section \ref{section.JR} of the supplement, the CD$_{W+}$ test is likely to over-reject and tends to lack power against spatial and network alternatives.
+See also Section \ref{sec:simulation results} for Monte Carlo evidence on the small sample performance of the CD$_{W+}$ test.

-\subsection{The bias-corrected CD test}
+\section{The bias-corrected CD test}

-As shown by JR, the main reason for the failure of the standard CD test in the case of the latent factor models lies in the fact that both the factors and their loadings are unobserved and need to be estimated, for example by PCA as in (\ref{hatg}).
-Essentially the differences between $\boldsymbol{\hat{\gamma }}_{i}^{^{\prime}}\mathbf{\hat{f}}_{t}$ and $\boldsymbol{\gamma}_{i} ^{^{\prime}}\mathbf{f}_{t}$ do not tend to zero at a sufficiently fast rate for the CD test to be valid, unless the latent factors are weak, namely unless $\alpha=max_{j}(\alpha_{j})<1/2$.
-Since the errors from estimation of $\boldsymbol{\gamma}_{i}^{^{\prime}}\mathbf{f}_{t}$ are included in the residuals $e_{it}$, the resultant CD statistic tends to over-state the degree of underlying error cross-sectional dependence.
-This problem also arises when the latent factors are proxied by cross section averages, as is the case when panel data models are estimated using correlated common effect (CCE) estimators proposed by \cite{pesaran2006estimation}, which we shall address below in Section \ref{pane_lmodel}.
+The main reason for the failure of the standard CD test in the case of latent factor models lies in the fact that both the factors and their loadings are unobserved and need to be estimated, and the differences between $\boldsymbol{\hat{\gamma}}_{i}^{^{\prime}}\mathbf{\hat{f}}_{t}$ and $\boldsymbol{\gamma}_{i}^{^{\prime}}\mathbf{f}_{t}$ do not tend to zero at a sufficiently fast rate for the CD test to be valid.
+Since the errors from estimation of $\boldsymbol{\gamma}_{i}^{^{\prime}}\mathbf{f}_{t}$ are included in the residuals $\hat{u}_{it}$, the resultant CD statistic tends to over-state the degree of underlying error cross-sectional dependence.
+This problem also arises when latent factors are proxied by cross section averages, as is the case when panel data models are estimated using correlated common effect (CCE) estimators proposed by \cite{pesaran2006estimation}, which we shall address below in Section \ref{panel_model}.

-We propose a bias-corrected CD test statistic, which we denote by $CD^{\ast}$, that \textit{directly} corrects the asymptotic bias of the $CD$ test using the estimates of the factor loadings and error variances.
-To obtain the expression for the bias we first write the $CD$ statistic, defined by (\ref{cd}), equivalently as (established in Lemma \ref{lm1} of the online supplement)
+We propose a bias-corrected CD test statistic, which we denote by $CD^{\ast}$, that \textit{directly} corrects the asymptotic bias of the CD test using the estimates of the factor loadings and error variances.
+To obtain the expression for the bias we first note under the null hypothesis of cross-sectional independence, $CD=z_{nT}+o_{p}(1)$ and